tliron/prudence/QUICKSTART.md

 relies on platform-specific APIs will not.

 Prudence provides you with an alternative solution: the ability to use almost any Go library as-is in JavaScript.
-To learn how to do so see the [plugin guide](PLUGINS.md).
+To learn how to do so see the [extension guide](platform/README.md).

 Now, edit your `myapp/router.js` with this code: